Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

-We give a formal computation that motivates studying $\mathcal{L}_{\Q^b}$.
-First, one can show that to compute the c.g.f. of $\Q$, it is sufficient to understand variances under the tilted measures $\Q^b$.
+We give a formal computation that motivates studying $\mathcal{L}_{\Q^b}$ (essentially from \cite{NS97}, Section 1).
+First, one can show that to compute the c.g.f. of $\Q^b$, it is sufficient to understand variances under the tilted measures $\Q^b$.
 Then, for a centered $F \in H^1(\Q^b)$, we have